org-metalib/api-wiser/api-wiser-http-client-templates/README.md

 Generates a generic wrapper class for HTTP responses that can hold either a typed body (deserialized from JSON) or raw text content.

 ### MavenHttpClientTemplate
-Generates a Maven POM file that configures the HTTP client module with the necessary dependencies and parent project relationship.
+Generates a Maven POM file that configures the HTTP client module with the necessary mavenDependencies and parent project relationship.

 ## Example Usage